ecotaxa/ecotaxa_py_client/docs/JobsApi.md

 Get Job Log File

-Return the log file produced by given task.
-The task must belong to requester.
+**Return the log file produced by given job.**  🔒 The job must be accessible to current user.

 ### Example